 Dune has an open fireplace, exposed beams, a sexy black marble sink and big tadelakt bath.
 Darkly elegant Mirage has a deep grey tadelakt bath and modern chandelier.
 Colourful St Ex (named after author Antoine de Saint-Exupéry) features chocolate browns, cornflower blues and tomato reds.
 Sirocco is up on roof-terrace level, with a putty-coloured suede headboard, a red rug and stripey lampshades.
 All the rooms are about the same size, apart from Petit Prince, which is a touch smaller (and therefore costs a bit less).

-No pool, but you can dip swollen feet into the courtyard fountain or freshen up after sunbathing on the roof with an alfresco shower.
+No pool, but you can dip a toe into into the courtyard fountain and the roof terrace Jacuzzi, or freshen up after sunbathing with an alfresco shower.

 There are sunhats to borrow on the roof terrace, so don’t worry if you forget yours.
 Bring comfy pumps or trainers for exploring the medina on foot, and a French phrasebook will come in handy.